elcardoson/fdtruckcps/wp-content/plugins/comments-from-facebook/readme.txt

 Unfortuantely Facebook Api does't provide such option.

+= Is it possible to import comments from Facebook pages =

+Unfortuantely Facebook Api does't allow us to do that.

 = Can I exclude Facebook comments from some pages =

 Yes dear user, find this option below posts/pages content(admin panel).

+= After activation I don't see Facebook comments =

+Try to clear your website and browser cache.

-= What files I need to upload for installing the plugin =
+= What files I need to upload for installing the Facebook comments plugin =

 You need to select the .zip file only, there is no need to extract the zip file, just upload it

-= I purchased the pro version, but didn't download the pro file =
+= I purchased the pro version, but didn't download the Facebook Comments pro file =

 Contact us at support@wpdevart.com and send us purchase details and we will send you the pro version.

-= Do I need to pay yearly or monthly for pro version =
+= Do I need to pay yearly or monthly for Facebook Comments pro version =

 No dear users, you need to pay only onece for our pro version.

-= Can I moderate the comments =
+= Can I moderate the Facebook comments =

 Yes, If you are logged in(Facebook account) then you will see the moderate options for every comment from front end, also you can moderate the comments from your Facebook App page.

 ### The Best Offer From WpDevArt

-**You can check the best offer page here - [Best Price](http://wpdevart.com/the-best-offer-from-wpdevart)**
+**You can check our best offer page here - [Best Price](http://wpdevart.com/the-best-offer-from-wpdevart)**

-Dear users, we also recommend you to take a look for this useful plugins - [WordPress Contact Form](https://wordpress.org/plugins/contact-forms-builder/), [WordPress Coming Soon](https://wordpress.org/plugins/coming-soon-page/), [WordPress booking calendar](https://wordpress.org/plugins/booking-calendar), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Countdown plugin](https://wordpress.org/plugins/widget-countdown), [WordPress YouTube](https://wordpress.org/plugins/youtube-video-player/), [WordPress like box](https://wordpress.org/plugins/like-box/), [WordPress lightbox](https://wordpress.org/plugins/lightbox-popup).
+Dear users, we also recommend you to take a look for this useful plugins - [WordPress Gallery](https://wordpress.org/plugins/gallery-album), [WordPress Contact Form](https://wordpress.org/plugins/contact-forms-builder/), [WordPress Coming Soon](https://wordpress.org/plugins/coming-soon-page/), [WordPress booking calendar](https://wordpress.org/plugins/booking-calendar), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Countdown plugin](https://wordpress.org/plugins/widget-countdown), [WordPress YouTube](https://wordpress.org/plugins/youtube-video-player/), [WordPress like box](https://wordpress.org/plugins/like-box/), [WordPress lightbox](https://wordpress.org/plugins/lightbox-popup).

 == Screenshots ==

 1. WordPress Facebook comments Front-end
 2. WordPress Facebook comments Back-end options page
 3. WordPress Facebook comments Front-end
-4. WordPress Facebook comments Back-end post/page enable option
+4. WordPress Facebook comments Back-end posts/pages enable option

 == Changelog ==